Amish Paste Tomato

 The perfect paste variety, with large deep red fruit, a firm texture, and a perfectly balanced flavor; ideal for sauces, paste, purees and soup; high yielding, producing ample amounts of tomatoes until late fall

-Amish Paste Tomato is an annual vegetable plant that is typically grown for its edible qualities.
+Amish Paste Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces large red oval tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from early summer to early fall.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
 The tomatoes have a delicious taste with a firm texture and a distinctive fragrance.

 The tomatoes are most often used in the following ways: